justinmeiners/justinmeiners.github.io/aoc-2020-18/README.md

 The algorithm for evaluation looks like the following:

-- To evaluate a number or symbol, just return it. (base case)
+- To evaluate a number or operator symbol, just return it. (base case)
 - To evaluate a list:

   1. evaluate every entry in the list. (take care of parenthesis)